dhruv-github/pml/course_project_writeup/pml_cpw.md

 The goal of the following analysis is to understand the variables which are important in the data on personal activity with the aim of predicting which class  a group of persons belong to given new data on their personal activity.

 First, we need to clean that data, which has several NAs as entries.
 We identify the columns in the training data matrix which have a high percentage of NAs and remove those columns from further analysis.
-Additionally, only those columns which have arm/forearm/dumbbell/belt are retained.
+Additionally, only those columns which have arm/forearm/dumbbell/belt are retained as predictor variables.
+The accelerometers were installed in these locations and therefore these would be the relevant variables to process.
-In a similar manner, variables from the testing dataset are removed and the variables which are common to the testing and the training datasets are kept for building a prediction model.
+In a similar manner to the training data, variables from the testing dataset are removed and the variables (53 of them) which are common to the testing and the training datasets are kept for building a prediction model.

 Correlation among the variables is explored next, in order to assess multicollinearity and to remove highly correlated variables.
 Those variable pairs which have a Pearson correlation coefficient of 0.8 or higher are identified.
 Potentially one variable of each pair could be removed.

-A seed is set using set.seed function, in order that the computation is reproducible.
+A seed is set using set.seed function, to ensure that the computation is reproducible.
-A classification and regression tree is built in two ways- 1) doing a preprocessing of the data by centering and scaling the data and 2) without doing the centering and scaling.
+A classification and regression tree is built in two ways-
+1) doing a preprocessing of the data by centering and scaling the data and
+2) without doing the centering and scaling.
 For the models generated, the importance of the variables is assessed.
 This identified 14 variables as being important in the prediction.

 Next, two other algorithms namely boosting and Random Forests and used to generate models for prediction.
+These are chosen because they are robust models for doing prediction on non-linear data.
 In one approach, all 53 variables are used in the model fitting.
-In the other approach, 14 variables are used.
+In the other approach, 14 variables (identified as important from the 'rpart' analysis) are used.
+Cross validation is done within the Random forest computation using a 3-fold cross-validation.
+The out of sample error is assessed from the confusion matrix.
 A confusion matrix enables one to identify how good the predictions are.

 The result indicates that the prediction accuracy is better in the bigger (53 variable) model than the 14 variable model, but not by much.
 The choice of variable selection would be a tradeoff between slightly improved accuracy and processing time.
+Further refinement of the predictor model might including combining various predictors to reduce the out of sample error while  minimizing overfitting.